reinteractive-open/installfest_guides/source/guides/installfest/rails_on_mac.md

 ## Installing homebrew

-[Homebrew](http://brew.sh) is a package manager.
-Using homebrew we can easily install things like the Postgres database tool, or even tools which lets us install other tools.
+[Homebrew](http://brew.sh) is a package manager, which is a tool that developers use to install other bits of software.
+Using homebrew we can easily install things like the Postgres database tool, or even tools that allow us to install other tools.

 Installing homebrew is easy.
 In your terminal window run: